The Epistemic Planning Domain Definition Language: Official Guideline: Syntax of epddl

 \subsubsection{Facts Initialization}

 Facts initialization is defined as follows:

 \begin{ebnf} \ebnfDecl{facts-init} & \ebnfProdArrow & \ebnfLeftPar ~\ebnfToken{:facts-init} \ebnfDeclList{predicate$($name$)$} \ebnfRightPar \\ \end{ebnf}

 A facts-initialization specifies the set of (true) facts for a problem.
-Uninitialized facts are considered to be false.
+Facts that do not occur in a facts-initialization statement are implicitly considered to be false.
 We recall that a fact is an objectively true/false, commonly known, static predicate (see Section~\ref{sec:syntax-common-lists}).
-Since facts are commonly known by all agents, facts initialized here hold in all possible worlds of the initial epistemic state.
-We separated the initialization of facts from the initial state declaration to avoid verbose and error-prone specifications, since the same (potentially long) list of facts would have to be repeated for every world label.
-During initialization these facts are automatically injected into the label of the appropriate worlds when constructing the initial epistemic state.
+Since facts are commonly known by all agents, facts initialised here hold in all possible worlds of the initial epistemic state.
+We thus separate the initialization of facts from the initial state declaration to avoid verbose and error-prone specifications, since the same (potentially long) list of facts would have to be repeated for every world label.
+When constructing the initial epistemic state, true facts are automatically inserted into the label of all worlds (see Section~\ref{sec:semantics-init-goal}).
 Consider the following example, where \texttt{(adj ?x ?y)} is a binary fact stating that rooms \texttt{?x} and \texttt{?y} are adjacent:

-Here are initialized the facts \texttt{(adj room1 room2)} \texttt{(adj room2 room3)}, which are both going to hold in all possible worlds of the initial state.
-All remaining facts left uninitialized (\eg \texttt{(adj room1 room3)}) are implicitly considered not to hold in any world.
+Here are initialised the facts \texttt{(adj room1 room2)} \texttt{(adj room2 room3)}, which are both going to hold in all possible worlds of the initial state.
+All remaining facts left uninitialised (\eg \texttt{(adj room1 room3)}) are implicitly considered not to hold in any world.
 Further details are provided in Section~\ref{sec:semantics-init-goal}.